sictweb/dps945/notes/week07.md

 * Don't worry about creating a lengthy slide set - the presentation is brief, and we're more interested in your thoughts and words, and in a demonstration
 * Demonstrate the app, and show some of the code (reminder, white background)
 * Be prepared to answer questions about the app, the development process, the team work process, and so on
-* As an audience member, be prepared to ask the presenting team questions
 * Be honest, don't hide problems or difficulties
 * Talk about an example of a problem, and how it was resolved